aergoio/aergolite/README.md

 # AergoLite: SQLite with blockchain!

-The easiest way to deploy a blockchain for data storage on your app
+> *The easiest way to deploy a blockchain for data storage on your app*

----

 AergoLite allow us to have a replicated SQLite database enforced by a private and lightweight blockchain.